1983 Chicago mayoral election: Debates

 The three candidates met for four debates in January.
 Arrangements for the debates faced difficulties, as Daley had not initially committed to them, prompting Byrne and Washington to threaten to withdraw, and the Chicago Sun-Times canceled one debate.
-On January 13, 1983, the candidates agreed to four debates.
-The four debates were held on January 18, January 24, January 27, and January 31.
+On January 13, 1983, the candidates agreed to four debates, held on January 18, January 24, January 27, and January 31.
+Professor Paul Green later wrote that during the debates, Byrne defended her record under pressure, Daley managed to dispel some of the notions about him, but Washington came off as a legitimate contender.
+Washington himself noted in an interview after the primary that he thought the debates helped him show off his experience to voters.

-Professor Paul Green wrote of the debates: "Byrne could rightfully point out that under excruciating political pressure she had kept her cool, defended her record against two challengers, and leveled a few barbs of her own at both foes.
-Daley surprised many people with his competence, knowledge, and sense of humor...But the big debate winner was Washington, who in the widely publicized and observed first debate showed voters — especially black voters — that he was an articulate and legitimate candidate."